 Blue & White Enamel Pendant Lamp

-Materials: White enameled iron with blue decoration.
+Materials: White enamelled iron with a blue stripe and rim decoration.
+Handkerchief style light.
 Brass and porcelain socket.

 Cord Length: 80 cm / 31.49’’